The network of drains and sewers which take sewage, waste water and rainwater away from your home. There are two basic types of system:

 - provide a high level of expertise (consistent with our resources)

-- respond to service requests for blocked drains within one day and drainage CCTV surveys* within seven days
+- respond to service requests for blocked drains within one working day

 - provide you with the name of the person dealing with your complaint and how to contact them